NeurodataWithoutBorders/pynwb/README.rst

 Code of Conduct
 =======================

-This project and everyone participating in it is governed by our [code of conduct guidelines](docs/CODE_OF_CONDUCT.md) .
+This project and everyone participating in it is governed by our `code of conduct guidelines <docs/CODE_OF_CONDUCT.md>`_ .
 By participating, you are expected to uphold this code.

 Contributing
 =======================